-The manufacturing of sunblock creams and lotions has been on a steady increase in recent years as a result of increased awareness on the effects of ultra-violet rays (UV) and exposure to skin.
+The manufacturing of sunscreens and lotions has been on a steady increase in recent years as a result of increased awareness of the effects of ultraviolet rays (UV) and exposure to skin.

 Increased awareness has created the requirement for specialty products such as water-resistant formulas, infant formulas, and increased sun protection factors (SPF) formulas.

 Manufacturing techniques play an important role in adapting to the changing market to meet the requirements of the consumer while maximizing the performance of the ingredients.
-Manufacturing sunblock creams and lotions involve either oil-in-water or water-in-oil emulsions.
+Manufacturing sunscreen creams and lotions involves either oil-in-water or water-in-oil emulsions.

 - Powdered ingredients, such as cetyl alcohol and stearic acid are typically dispersed into the oil phase.
-The water phase is prepared separately, containing emulsifiers and stabilizers (Carbomers, Cellulose Gums, Hydrocolliods).
+The water phase is prepared separately, containing emulsifiers and stabilizers (Carbomers, Cellulose Gums and Hydrocolloids).

 - The oil phase and water phase are then mixed to form an emulsion.
 Depending on the formulation, some applications may require heating 110 - 185°F (45 - 85°C)

 - Depending on the formulation, the UV filters and absorbers are supplied as a powder and can be dispersed into either the water or oil phase before or after the emulsion is formed.

 - Mixing is continued until the end product is homogeneous.

 When using conventional mixers and agitators for sunscreen manufacturing several challenges commonly arise: